clouatre-labs/clouatre.ca/src/data/blog/zero-downtime-dns-migration.md

 ---
 title: "Migrating to Cloudflare Pages: One Prompt, Zero Manual Work"
 pubDatetime: 2025-11-06T02:00:00Z
-description: "How we migrated hosting, DNS, and CI/CD from AWS Route53 + GitHub Pages to Cloudflare—with a single prompt to an AI assistant.
+description: "How we migrated hosting, DNS, and CI/CD from AWS Route53 + GitHub Pages to Cloudflare—starting with a single prompt to an AI assistant.
 Preview deployments, automated validation, zero downtime.
 The only manual step: creating an API token."
 tags: ["devops", "ai", "cloudflare", "cicd", "automation", "aws", "goose", "route53"]
 featured: true
 ---

-We migrated a complete website infrastructure—hosting, DNS, CI/CD—from AWS Route53 + GitHub Pages to Cloudflare in 2 hours during business hours.
+We migrated complete website infrastructure—hosting, DNS, CI/CD—from AWS Route53 + GitHub Pages to Cloudflare **in 2 hours, during business hours**.
 Zero downtime.
 Zero manual commands.
-Zero stress.

-**Why this matters:** DNS migrations are nerve-wracking.
-One typo breaks email.
-Miss a record, services go down.
-Traditional approach requires specialized knowledge (exact dig commands), a structured validation approach, and is still error-prone.
-With Goose, we automated the validation and migration process.
-Complete peace of mind.
+**The entire migration:** Started with one prompt, then reviewed and approved AI-proposed changes.

+**Why this matters for executives:** DNS migrations traditionally require specialized DevOps knowledge, extended maintenance windows, and carry significant risk.
+A single misconfigured record can break email, take down services, or disrupt business operations for hours.
+This approach eliminates that risk through programmatic validation and automation.

 The only manual step: Creating a Cloudflare API token.